Abnormally Attracted to Sin

-Abnormally Attracted to Sin is the tenth solo studio album by American singer-songwriter Tori Amos, released 19 May 2009, in standard and limited CD/DVD edition.
-The album debuted on Billboard 200 at no. 9, giving Amos her seventh Top 10 album in the US.
+Abnormally Attracted to Sin is the tenth solo studio album by American singer-songwriter and pianist Tori Amos, released 19 May 2009, in standard and limited CD/DVD edition.
+The album debuted on Billboard 200 at no. 9, giving Amos her seventh Top 10 album in the U.S.

 The album's lead single is "Welcome to England".
 The song was a moderate hit on Triple A radio in the US.
 The release was supported by the Sinful Attraction Tour in the US, Europe, and Australia.

 Background

 Amos lifted Abnormally Attracted to Sins title from a line spoken by one of the main characters in the 1955 film Guys and Dolls.

 The album itself was written and conceived in two stages: first during Amos' 2007 world tour, while promoting American Doll Posse, followed by a creative spurt of writing and composing the following year, in July 2008, when Amos reconnected with her former music industry mentor Doug Morris while she was visiting California to promote her graphic-novel anthology, Comic Book Tattoo.

 During her stay in California that year, Amos revisited some of the old homes and haunts she had frequented as a twenty-something struggling artist in LA during the late '80s.
 She made a point of visiting the old church behind her old apartment.
 In past interviews, Amos has stated how songs such as "Crucify" and "Precious Things" were written while living behind this church, listening to endless sermons and worship-songs for hours at a time, alone, hurt and depressed following her failure as a musician (1988's Y Kant Tori Read), and her role as a victim and survivor of physical and sexual assault.
 It was a threshold moment for Amos, providing her a time of respite, solace and a bit of reflection regarding her life and past.
 Memories of this time and these places, coupled with some of her own reflections and conclusions as a wife, mother and maturing woman, led to a spontaneous creative spell for the new album.
 This provided a catalyst for "a second batch of songs", as Amos puts it, which would end up fleshing out the rest of the album.

 "Things were black and that’s before a whole second part of the record got written and developed when I came back to the states for Comic-Con [in July 2008].
 And I was on my home ground where I wrote Little Earthquakes and there was a metamorphosis that happened.
 I passed by that little house where I wrote it and I thought, I took on a lot back then — I can take this on.
 I can fight.
 But I had lost how to fight.
 I had to change everything to fight — all kinds of people had to change.
 The one thing that kept me going was the love that Tash and Mark had for me.
 I just saw that I was becoming totally devastated and beaten."